xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/index.md

 ![notification_types.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/notification_types.png)

-For email notifications that are added by a module, the module name is mentioned in the notification title.
-Such notifications are added and removed automatically when the module to which they pertain is installed or deleted/disabled.
+For email notifications that are added by an addon, the name of the addon is mentioned in the notification title.
+Such notifications are added and removed automatically when the addon to which they pertain is installed or deleted/disabled.

 ![module.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/module.png)